 We measure and record the expense related to stock-based payment awards based on the fair value of those awards as determined on the date of grant.
 When the observable market price or volatility we use to determine grant date fair value does not reflect certain material non-public information known to the Company but unavailable to marketplace participants at the time the market price is observed, we determine whether an adjustment to the observable market price is required.
 We recognize stock-based compensation expense over the requisite service period of the individual grant, generally equal to the vesting period and use the straight-line method to recognize stock-based compensation, and account for forfeitures as they occur.
+Some of our awards contains service-based vesting condition as well as performance-based vesting condition.
+We consider the probability of achieving of each of the performance goals at the end of each reporting period and recognize expense over the requisite period when achievement of the goal is determined to be probable, and adjust the expense if the probability of achieving the goal later changes.
+Our performance based awards issued under annual Bonus Plan are classified as a liability until such time that the respective milestones have been met, at which point the liability is reclassified to equity.
+If it is determined that the milestone cannot be met, the liability is reversed.

-We selected the Black-Scholes-Merton ("Black-Scholes") option-pricing model as the method for determining the estimated fair value for stock options.
+We selected the Black-Scholes-Merton ("Black-Scholes") option-pricing model as the method for determining the estimated fair value for stock options and awards under our ESPP program.
 The Black-Scholes model requires the use of highly subjective and complex assumptions, which determine the fair value of share-based awards, including the option's expected term, expected volatility of the underlying stock, risk-free interest rate and expected dividend yield.

-Expected volatility - Prior to the Merger, since we were not a publicly traded company, the expected volatility for our stock options was determined by using an average of historical volatilities of selected industry peers deemed to be comparable to our business corresponding to the expected term of the awards.
+Expected volatility - We estimate the expected volatility of our common stock on the date of grant based on the historical stock price volatility of our own common shares within the same length of period as the expected term.
+Where, in some cases, our common share trading history is shorter than the expected term and prior to the Merger, since we were not a publicly traded company, we estimated the expected volatility for our stock options by using an average of historical volatilities of selected industry peers deemed to be comparable to our business corresponding to the expected term of the awards.